Brinjal commonly known as eggplant or aubergine in some places of the world, is a culinary staple in various cultures around the globe.

 Health Benefits

-Let us habe a look at brinjal benefits for health.
+Let us have a look at the benefits offered by brinjal.

 1. Rich in Antioxidants